Schengen Visit Visa

 Get Free Counseling

-Why apply for a Schengen Visa?
+Why apply for a Schengen Visit Visa?

 The Schengen Visa is your key to accessing 29 of Europe’s most beautiful and culturally rich countries with just one document.
 Whether you’re planning a holiday, business visit, or short-term study, this visa offers unmatched convenience for Australian residents of non-EU nationalities.

-• over 11.7 million visa applications were issued in 2024
+• Over 11.7 million Schengen visa applications in 2024

 • Ideal for Non-Australian Passport Holders